When Is An Appeal Possible?

-At Higgins Law, we have experience in family law cases in both the Nebraska Court of Appeals and Nebraska Supreme Court.
+At Higgins Law, our attorneys have experience in family law cases in both the Nebraska Court of Appeals and Nebraska Supreme Court.

 Work With An Experienced Nebraska Appellate Lawyer

-Attorney Matt Higgins has extensive experience representing clients through mediation and trial litigation.
-He has been recognized as a trusted legal resource throughout Nebraska and has been AV Preeminent-rated* by Martindale-Hubbell as a reflection of his ethics and professionalism.
+Our founder, attorney Matt Higgins, has extensive experience representing clients through mediation and trial litigation.
+He has been recognized as a trusted legal resource throughout Nebraska and is AV Preeminent peer-review rated* through Martindale-Hubbell as a reflection of his ethics and professionalism.
 When you need exceptional representation, contact Higgins Law.

 To schedule a consultation with an experienced Omaha appeals attorney, call 402-933-7600 or complete our online contact form.